 RESISTANCES TO PROFESSIONALIZATION

 There can be many reasons why family owners and managers can resist strengthening standards of performance and ethics.
 To begin, professionalizing a company isn’t cheap.
 A business may have to increase compensation to attract new employees or invest in new technology or introduce planning, control and performance management systems.
 But money usually isn’t the biggest obstacle to professionalizing a family company.
-The biggest obstacle is when powerful people in the family business system—who can inhibit these changes—feel their power and status are threatened, or feel disrespected by these changes.
+The biggest obstacle is when powerful people in the family business system—who can inhibit these changes—feel their power and status are threatened or feel disrespected by these changes.

 Professionalization involves the acceptance of new and sometimes alien management, ownership and even family practices.
 This process often occurs around the passing of ownership and management authority from one generation to the next, which is already a sensitive time.
-The senior generation can feel insulted by attempts to professsionalize, because it involves a different style or methods of management and feel like a rejection of their approaches.
+The senior generation can feel insulted by attempts to professionalize, because it involves a different style or methods of management and feels like a rejection of their approaches.

-Resistances to professionalization can be addressed through persuading powerful individuals of the need to change, celebrating the accomplishments of the outgoing administration, and committing to certain fundamentals in running the business that have worked in the past.
+Resistances to professionalization can be addressed through persuading powerful individuals of the need to change, celebrating the accomplishments of the outgoing administration, and committing to certain fundamentals in running the business that has worked in the past.
 Families in business often confuse their traditions with their core values.
 Reliance on certain traditions can weaken a company’s ability to adapt: We have never had debt; Father told us to always count the inventory by hand; Only family members can sit on the board; etceteras.
 Practices and traditions need to change as times change.
 On the other hand, values that make the company great—commitment to quality, taking care of customers, treating employees with respect—can endure for generations.
 Smart companies live by values that make them strong and help them learn.
 Families need to honor their core values and let their traditions evolve.
 Like so many aspects of family business management, professionalization requires a keen appreciation of family influences.

 Professor John A. Davis